 I Snapped At My Son When He Threw A Toy At My Computer While I Was Working

-It's so hard to work when my son is running around the apartment throwing things and being a normal toddler.
+hard to work when my son is running around the apartment throwing things and being a normal toddler.
 I know I should just stop and pause work and play with him and help him channel his energy in a more productive way, but I'm on a deadline and I need to get my work done otherwise I'll be up all hours of the night.

 So, I snapped.
 I yelled at him and told him to stop instead of taking my time to just explain to him that throwing isn't OK, or just playing with him in his room with the rest of his toys.